 The Study Advisory Group met to discuss the study design and methods.
 Below are links to the presentation materials:

-A public meeting will be held tentatively in February 2018 to discuss the study design and methods.
+A public meeting will be held at the Highline Forum in Federal Way on March 28, 2018 to discuss the study design and methods:

 Media coverage related to the MOV-UP study are provided below.